-- 1. Make sure the Backlash Comp checkbox is unchecked, and then choose OK. - 2.
+- 1. Make sure the Activate checkbox is unchecked, and then choose OK. - 2.
 Choose the Jog button on the Control Selection Box. - 3.
 Drive the X axis in either direction at least 0.25" (to take out any backlash in that direction). - 4.
-Zero the relative coordinates by choosing the Zero button next to the Relative label. - 5.
+Zero the relative coordinates by choosing Zero All from the Set button next to the Relative label. - 5.
 Choose the Step radio button.
 Jog the axis step by step in the opposite direction until you detect table movement (using a dial indicator). - 6.
 The Relative coordinate X axis value is the amount of X axis backlash on your machine tool. - 7.
 Write down this number and repeat the above process at different places along the X axis. - 8.
-Choose Mechanics from the Configuration menu.
-The Mechanics panel of the Configuration dialog box will appear. - 9.
+Choose Backlash Compensation from the Configuration menu.
+The Backlash Compensation panel of the Configuration dialog box will appear. - 9.
 Record the average of all backlash values in the X axis Backlash text box.
-If you have no backlash on an axis, or if you don't want backlash compensation on an axis, enter zero. - 10.
-Repeat the above steps for each axis.
-When you're finished, select the Backlash Comp checkbox and make sure there is a check in it.
+If you have no backlash on an axis, or if you don't want backlash compensation on an axis, enter zero.

+10. Repeat the above steps for each axis.
+When you're finished, select the Activate checkbox and make sure there is a check in it.

-Homing Settings
+Basic Homing Settings